Kincekara/C-BIRD/README.md

 # <img src="/c-bird.png" width=80>   C-BIRD
 **CT-PHL Bacterial Identification and Resistance Detection**
 ## Overview ##
-C-BIRD is an pipeline that makes *de novo* assembly from Illumina paired-end reads and uses k-mer based approaches where is available.
+C-BIRD is a pipeline that makes *de novo* assembly from Illumina paired-end reads and uses k-mer based approaches where they are available.
 It works on [Terra.Bio](https://terra.bio/) platform as well as any Linux machine which has [Cromwell](https://cromwell.readthedocs.io/en/stable/) or [miniwdl](https://miniwdl.readthedocs.io/en/latest/) workflow engines.
 As its name indicates, C-BIRD is designed for only rapid bacterial identification and antimicrobial resistance detection.

 ## Purpose ##
 The main goal of this project is to create a small, fast, and accurate workflow which can work in a cloud environment with high reproducibility and parallelization.
-To achieve this goal, C-BIRD uses minimalized docker containers for each step of the pipeline.
+C-BIRD uses minimalized docker containers for each pipeline step to achieve this goal.
 C-BIRD will be validated for a selected set of bacteria.

 ## Scope ##
 C-BIRD has been created with a minimalistic approach.
-Producing clinically meaningful results and generating individual reports for each sample is within the scope of this project.
+Producing clinically meaningful results and generating individual reports for each sample is within this project's scope.
-Any typing (except MLST) or further analysis is out of the scope of this project.
+Any typing (except MLST) or further analysis is out of this project's scope.
 However, extra tools and programs may be added for validation purposes.

 ## Installation ##
-Please check [Dockstore](https://dockstore.org/workflows/github.com/Kincekara/C-BIRD/cbird-workflow:main?tab=info) for Terra installation.
+Terra users can add C-BIRD to their existing workspace in Terra via [Dockstore](https://dockstore.org/workflows/github.com/Kincekara/C-BIRD/cbird-workflow:main?tab=info).

 C-BIRD deliberately avoids auto-updates of the necessary databases for strict control and validation purposes.
 The following databases and files should be installed or uploaded manually.
+Please check [wiki](https://github.com/Kincekara/C-BIRD/wiki) for detailed instructions.

 | File | Comments |
 | --- | --- |